Laxystem/Spock/CONTRIBUTING.md

 > Do not commit the [`docs/history`](docs/history) directory yourself;
 > It'll be generated automatically.

-A link to the documentation link will be provided in the console, in the form of `localhost:PORT/spock/docs/current/index.html`, usually [on port 63342](http://localhost:63342/spock/docs/current/index.html).
+A link to the rendered documentation will be provided in the console, in the form of `localhost:PORT/spock/docs/current/index.html`, usually [on port 63342](http://localhost:63342/spock/docs/current/index.html).